Digital transformation

 2. Digital Twins

-Used in the construction process, a digital twin is a digital copy of a proposed project.
+One of the common IoT applications used in the construction process, a digital twin is a digital copy of a proposed project is a significant aspect of IoT in construction.
 It can update itself as the physical object changes in response to its surrounding conditions.

 3. Smart Homes